DSimonne/PhDScripts/Pt_p2/README.md

 # Data analysis
 Weird chunks of particle missing, do an analysis of the evolution as a function of gas flow

+strain: more noise, try to use apodization to smooth

+displacement : care about direction of vector q

+offset taken from center of mass

+reconstruction have a constant offset